srinivassaitangudu/helpers1/docs/documentation_meta/all.architecture_diagrams.explanation.md

 - Mapped onto a code repository
 - E.g.,
   - `//...` is a system providing data and analytics for commodity
-  - `//pre-commit` is a system implementing a code linter

 #### Container (Level 2)